softchris/golang-book/01-basics/02-variables/README.md

 ## 🚀 Challenge

-See if you can come up with more variables to represent state in a Texas Holdem card game, like for example, other players, the card deck etc. What data type would you give those variables?
+See if you can come up with more variables to represent the state in a Texas Holdem card game, like for example, other players, the card deck etc. What data type would you give those variables?

-## Post-Lecture Quiz

-TODO Post-lecture quiz

 ## Review & Self Study